-13.6.1 Age
+4.6.1 Age

 The age of a pupil will clearly have implications for the type of ICT experience that she or he will encounter.
 In general, however, little evidence was found to suggest that the issue of age was substantially different from the kind of considerations that teachers make concerning other aspects of the curriculum.
-If anything, what was distinctive about ICT use in this regard was, according to teachers, the high degree of skill and knowledge of ICT that children now demonstrate.
+If anything, what was

+In Key Stage 1, where the emphasis tended towards the introduction of basic skills rather than curriculum integration, teachers described a level of expertise which suggested that, relative to other core skills, even very young pupils now arrive at school with a fairly high degree of computer competence.
 While the focus of the observations in primary schools was on Year 6, a number of lessons with younger Key Stage 2 children were observed which confirmed this general perception.
 Pupils were seen to be confident and competent users of technology, with a sophisticated awareness of the place of technology in their lives.
-As already noted, the difference between those who had home access and those who did not was a clear differentiating factor in this regard.
+As already noted, the difference between those who had home access and those who did not was a clear differentiating factor in this regard, and in that sense, was often related to socio-economic background.

-13.6.2 Gender
+4.6.2 Gender

 A considerable body of research over 20 years has found computing, both in school and at home, to be a male-dominated domain.
-Boys typically report greater experience with and access to computers, and report greater confidence in their use (see for example Schumacher and Morahan-Martin (2001)).
-As a result, various schemes and policies have been introduced in schools to redress the balance, for example by setting up girls-only computer clubs, strategies designed to raise girls' computer confidence and so on.
+Boys typically report greater experience with and access to computers, and report greater confidence in their use.
+5 As a result, various schemes and policies have been introduced in schools to redress the balance, for example by setting up girls-only computer clubs, strategies designed to raise girls' computer confidence and so on.
 More recently, interest in ICT has been suggested as one route to re-engaging underachieving boys.
 The extent to which teachers perceived a difference, and/or took steps to address it, was therefore of interest.